The 14th International Netherlands Cancer Institute

 Amsterdam, 4-5 April, 2019

-The 14th Head & Neck Cancer symposium is focused on the diagnosis and treatment of locally advanced tumors.
+The 14th Head & Neck Cancer symposium will focus on the diagnosis and treatment of locally advanced tumors.
 Many recent developments, such as continuing epidemiological research, new insights in molecular biology, more understanding of the role of HPV, advances in 3D technology and the breakthrough of immunotherapy have changed the approach of head and neck cancer dramatically during the last decades.
 These innovations may not only improve the outcome but also pose new challenges for multidisciplinary tumor boards in appropriate decision making.

 This symposium brings pitfalls in implementation of these recent achievements in daily clinical practice to the attention of the participants.
 Lectures by keynote speakers will bring you up to date on general knowledge.